Master of Accountancy

-Job placement activities run concurrently with course work.
+Job support activities run concurrently with course work.
 The Accounting Career Fair is held yearly in late September, after which public accounting firms, government agencies, and corporations compete for candidates.
 Online students will be invited to our San Francisco campus to take part in this weekend of professional development and networking with top firms.

 Earn the MAc degree on campus or online -- at your own pace or on a fixed schedule with a group of peers.

 |in-person||in-person and / or online|

 |fixed start term (July)||start any term|